We may earn a commission for purchases through links on our site. Learn more

 3. Turn off notifications.
 If you want to disable the notifications, toggle off the switch, right next to the Notifications option.

 - Enable high contrast mode.
 You have to choose one of either “dark theme” or “high contrast mode,” you can’t use both at the same time.
 So disable the “dark theme” and toggle on the switch next to High contrast mode option.

 Note: While sending your message, you can include attachments that are on your computer.
-The downside is you cannot include things that are on your phone such as photos, location data, etc. Another notable feature that is missing is the ability to send a voice clip.
+The downside is you cannot include things on your phone, such as photos, location data, etc. Another notable feature that is missing is the ability to send a voice clip.
 You also do not have access to features such as Google Assistant information like weather, movies, or restaurants.

 How to log out of Android Messages for Web